 Seaside daisy (Erigeron glaucus) can be found along the central coast of California to central Oregon, and just to be different, also on the Channel Islands.
 Seaside daisy is usually found on clay ocean bluffs, in full sun, in coastal ravines that face the ocean, under Monterey Pines (Pinus radiata) (if they're near the ocean) and mixed into coastal sage scrub.
 Also grows in coastal sand.
 A great butterfly plant and provides a cool blue spot of color in a coastal garden.
 A bit of nature for a sunny perennial garden in San Francisco or part-shade garden in Los Angeles.
 Mix with Diplacus, Stachys, Iris douglasiana, Eriogonum parvifolium, Eriophyllum staechadifolium, Eriophyllum lanatum var. arachnoideum, or Salvia spathacea.
 Out of its range seaside daisy likes a little extra water and hates dust.
 So, go out there and wet your whistle, while washing off the daises every couple of weeks and you'll both be happy.

 Erigeron glaucus tolerates seaside conditions, sand, serpentine and seasonal flooding.

 Erigeron glaucus is great for a butterfly garden.

-Erigeron glaucus's foliage color is green and type is evergreen.
+Foliage of Erigeron glaucus has color green and is evergreen.

 Communities for Erigeron glaucus:Closed-cone Pine Forest, Coastal Sage Scrub and Coastal Strand.